AlkiviadisAleiferis/Sudoku-solver/README.md

 Google OR-tools constrained programming solver cp-sat.
 If you gave up solving then you came to the right place.

-Download the following libraries to use: google ortools, tkinter.
+Download the following libraries to use: google ortools.
 Executing the sudoku_GUI.py file will do the job!